 Pharmacies in Egypt are in no short supply and you should easily be able to find one that’s convenient.
 Many medicines are available for purchase without a prescription, but if you are dependent on your medication should take a supply with you from home.
 Most pharmacists in the larger cities have a good command of the English language and will be able to recommend basic medicines to you.
 Medication is inexpensive in Egypt, but you should consider buying something you have used before.

-Safety is sometimes a concern for those who have never been to Cairo.
+Safety and Security are sometimes a concern for those who have never been to Cairo.
 However, despite the hustle of the population in this metropolis, the city remains comparable to any major European city in terms of safety.
 We regard Cairo as a safe and secure city, even by Western standards.
 And in general, the city places a greater concern on the welfare of foreigners than on Egyptian citizens.

 People in Cairo are usually kind and hospitable and provided that students stay out of the poorer outskirts of the city at night-time, there should be no problem concerning safety.
 We advise students to use the same judgment and common sense as they would in their home countries: to be aware of their surroundings and to be cautious going anywhere with a stranger alone.
 The behaviour that is unacceptable in Egypt, is not that different from the one in other countries..
 There are a few places that are off-limits to foreigners.

 Provided that every visitor observes and respects local culture and sensibilities, it is very unlikely to receive anything other than a warm welcome and genuine interest from the Egyptian locals.